kat0h/nyancat.vim/README.md

 You can install it with your favorite plugin manager.

-After installation, you can start Nyan!!!
+After installation, you can start Nyan🎉
 ```
 :Nyan
 ```